mattphillips/es6-prototype-boilerplate/README.md

 # es6-prototype-boilerplate

-Boilerplate setup for quick prototying with es6 using budo to build and mocha for testing.
+Boilerplate setup for quick prototyping with es6 using budo to build and mocha for testing.

  - Build and serve on localhost:9966